With omicron, you need a mask that means business

 The material in surgical masks also has an electrostatic charge.
 But surgical masks tend to fit loosely, and a snug fit — with no gaps around nose, cheeks or chin — "really makes a big difference," says Marr, who has studied mask efficacy.

 KN95s tend to be a bit more comfortable than N95s, but counterfeits continue to be a problem.
 For safer shopping, check out a site like Project N95, a nonprofit that helps consumers find legitimate personal protective equipment.
-Or check the CDC's site for advice on how to spot a counterfeit and a list of trusted sources for surgical N95s.
+Or check the CDC's site for advice on how to spot a counterfeit and a list of NIOSH-approved N95s.
+(For health care workers who need surgical N95s, here's the CDC's list of trusted sources.)

 For maximum protection, make sure your N95 fits snugly as well, creating a seal around your mouth and nose.
 The CDC explains what makes a good fit and how to test that yours is sealing well.